Sigaloseps deplanchei

-Deplanche's shiny skink (Sigaloseps deplanchei) is a species of lizard in the family Scincidae.
+Sigaloseps deplanchei, Deplanche's shiny skink, is a species of lizard in the family Scincidae.
 The species is endemic to New Caledonia.

 Etymology

 The specific name, deplanchei, is in honor of French naval surgeon Émile Deplanche.

 Geographic range

 S. deplanchei is found in South Province, New Caledonia.

 Habitat

 The preferred natural habitats of S. deplanchei are forest and shrubland, at altitudes up to 1,000 m.

 Description

 Medium-sized for the genus Sigaloseps, adults of S. deplanchei have a snout-to-vent length (SVL) of not more than 4.6 cm.

 Reproduction

 The mode of reproduction of S. deplanchei is unknown.